Cheese Stuffed Meatballs, Ricotta or Mozzarella

 Ricotta Cheese Stuffed Meatballs

-Emotions are flying everywhere and concentrating on anything such as writing a recipe is not easy.
+Emotions were flying everywhere and concentrating on anything such as writing a recipe is not easy.
 Cooking, baking or painting are the only things that bring me some kind of calm.
 I have to keep my hands busy.

 Cheese Stuffed Meatballs